ppgco/ppg-core-js-sdk/README.md

 Contact: support+core@pushpushgo.com or [Discord](https://discord.gg/NVpUWvreZa)

-<sub>PushPushGo Core is not same as PushPushGo product - if you are looking for [PushPushGo - Push Notifications Management Platform](https://pushpushgo.com)</sub>
+<sub>PushPushGo Core is not the same as PushPushGo product - if you are looking for [PushPushGo - Push Notifications Management Platform](https://pushpushgo.com)</sub>

 ## How it works

 IMAGE HERE

-When you send to our API request to send message we prepare images and then talk to different providers.
+When you send request to our API to send message, we prepare images and then connect to different providers.

-When message is delieverd on device and interacts with user we collect events and pass to our API.
+When message is delieverd to the device and interacts with user, we collect events and pass them to our API.

-After while on your webhook you got package with events:
+After a short time you will recieve package with events on your webhook:

 ```json
 {